JingzeTian/JingzeTian.github.io/content/project/hcix23-vr-accessibility/index.md

 ---
-title: HCIX'23:VR accessibility for people with motor impairments
+title: "HCIX'23: VR Accessibility for People with Motor Impairments"
-summary: Join the APEX Lab as a **Research Assistant** and lead a VR accessibility project.
-The paper has been submitted to CHI'24, and I have generated five other research ideas about accessibility.
+summary: Joined the APEX Lab as a **Research Assistant** and led a VR accessibility project.
+The resulting paper was published at CHI'24, and I generated five other research ideas about accessibility.
 tags:
   - Research
 date: '2023-06-01T00:00:00Z'